dundd2/Game-Development-Project1-Fall-Guin/readme.md

 - **Sketchfab** (with appropriate licensing)
 - **Custom-made elements**

-All external assets are properly credited in the project documentation.
+All external assets are properly credited in the project PDF documentation.

-## Project Status
-A playable .exe version has been created and is available for demo purposes.

-## Installation
-Download the .exe file for direct play (Windows)

 ## Grade
 Grade: 74/100